How not to make an April Fool of yourself in your first week of work

 3. Email Etiquette

 If you’re working in an office, group emails are an easy way to show everyone something informative or interesting at the same time.
 Until you have been in the office a while it can be tricky to know how formal or informal group emails are and who actually receives them.
 To avoid embarrassment, never send something that could be considered offensive and leave any risky comedy for your friends outside the workplace.
 No matter how funny that latest cat video you’ve seen is, you’re probably best off not sending it to everyone you work with!
-To put your email etiquette to the test, check out our Send the right message challenge.

 4. Consider Conversations